antfor/Masters-darknet/README.md

 Source code for my thesis on Vectorizing The Fast Fourier Transform (FFT) for faster AI Convolutions.

-Darknet is used to run and benchark our vector length agnostic FFT on diffrent convolutional neural networks (CNN).
+Darknet is used to run and benchmark our vector length agnostic FFT on different convolutional neural networks (CNN).

 Thesis: http://hdl.handle.net/20.500.12380/307458